 Abstract This collection contains Erna Fergusson's personal photographs of her travels, pre-Columbian architecture, Native American life and culture, and New Mexico.

-Abstract The collection consists of photographs made from negatives belonging to the Fred Harvey Company and one album entitled "The Grand Canyon of Arizona" containing 15 color photomechanical prints, and postcards with printed paper wrappers.
+Abstract The collection consists of photographs made from negatives belonging to the Fred Harvey Company, one album entitled "The Grand Canyon of Arizona" containing 15 color photomechanical prints, and postcards with printed paper wrappers.

 Dates: circa 1878-1939

 Scope and Content Collection contains correspondence, notes, ephemeral items, financial materials, and legal documents of the Fred Harvey company as well as personal papers of Fred Harvey and his extended families.
 The papers originated from three Fred Harvey great-grandchildren (Steward, Dagget, and Helen).
 While assembled as one collection, the three entities have mostly been retained.

 Dates: 1858-1990; Majority of material found in 1900-1985

 Abstract The album contains prints of photographs from Fred Harvey's, Indian Detours.

 Abstract Postcards representing the Albuquerque postcard publishers discussed in talks that Nancy Tucker gave at the Special Collections.
 Materials are in protective pockets as organized by the author.
 This collection is complemented by the Nancy Tucker Postcard Research Collection housed separately.

 Abstract Research materials for the many talks that Nancy Tucker gave at the Special Collections Library on the history of postcard publishers.
 Materials are in folders as organized by the author.
 Also includes Stand-Lee certificates.
 This collection is complemented by the Nancy Tucker Postcard Collection housed separately.